 If you want to make that major career breakthrough you will have to leave your laptop and meet people in real life.
 More than likely your next role will come from connecting with someone you don’t yet know.
 Initiate human contact.

-If career transitions were easy, more women would be doing.
+If career transitions were easy, more women would be doing it.
 The right role at the right company with the right culture at the right salary is out there for you, but you have to do some work to get there.
 These tips should help you on your journey to your next career transition.

 If this resonated with you leave a comment below!